OO CSV Parser Lab

 already been written, so read through it to understand how it works.

-object stores information for DFA states, including a
+The State object stores information for DFA states, including a

 transition table stored as a Ruby Hash object.
-The DFA
+The DFA object

-stores an overall DFA, with a Ruby Hash of State
+stores an overall DFA, with a Ruby Hash of State objects indexed by

 ID.

-method in the DFA
+Implement the accept? method in the DFA class.

 This method should simulate the DFA working on a string of input characters.
 It